uqbar-project/wollok-ts-cli/README.md

 Run the installer `nvm-setup.exe` as Administrator

-Open an elevated Command Prompt or Git Bash (with Administrator privileges) and run
+Open an elevated Command Prompt or Git Bash in the project folder (with Administrator privileges) and run

 ```bash
 nvm install (version)